-Please click on to my link to watch my short film for Assignment One – Clothes.
+If the film is not visible to access, please click on to the link below to watch my short-film for Assignment One – Clothes.

 Assignment One – Clothes